SonarSource/sonar-go/README.md

 git submodule update --init
 ```

-Then build and run the Integration Tests using the `its` property:
+Then build and run the Integration Tests using the `integrationTest` task:

 ```shell
     ./gradlew integrationTest --info --no-daemon